 There was a long hiatus in railway development until the construction in 1914 of a 146 km railway from Tabriz to Jolfa, on the border with present day Azerbaijan, then part of Russia.
 It was built to standard (1435 mm) gauge, as were subesquent railways in the country.
 However, by the outbreak of World War II, the total railway network amounted to little more than 700km.

 An international connection with Turkmenistan at Sarakhs, also involving a change of gauge, opened in 1996.
-This was envisaged as part of a potential through route to China, although ongoing political tensions between Turkmenistan and Uzbekistan mean that this route has failed to materialize.
+This is envisaged as part of a potential through route to China.
 A further connection with Turkmenistan at Incheh Borun opened in 2013, part of a planned through route to Kazakhstan.
 There is also a short Russian (1520mm) gauge line from Turkmenistan serving the border facility at Loftabad, but this has no direct connection with the rest of the Iranian network.

 A new line to Zahedan was completed in 2009.
 This provides interchange at Zahedan with the previously isolated 84km line to the Pakistan border.
 The latter line is connected with the Pakistan Railways network and is built to the 1675mm gauge of that system.